-Start by writing out a simple spreadsheet, setting aside one column to cover all your revenue, using each row to show where the source of that revenue is.
+Start by writing out a simple spreadsheet, setting aside one column to cover all your revenue, and using each row to show the source of that revenue.
 Then, utilize the second column to track expenses, using each row to list the source of the expense.
-Finally, add sections at the bottom that add all these together to calculate the total revenue, total expenses, and the overall profit.
+Finally, add sections at the bottom that combine all these to calculate the total revenue, expenses, and overall profit.

 |T-Shirt Sales||$200||Facebook Ads||$100|

 Your budget, once completed, will show you how much profit your business is currently earning based on the difference between the revenue and expenditures (Profit = Revenue – Expenditures).
 Most likely, during the first few years of running your business, you may find that you will be putting the majority of your revenue directly back into the business, giving you very low-profit margins.
 This is very common and should not scare you.
 Most startups tend to break even during the first few years while the owners use the money earned from them to build up and promote the brand.
 You should see low-profit margins as a sign your business is growing, and look forward to the day that the sacrifices pay off and start earning you money!